Everybody Knows (film): Plot

 Shortly afterwards, Laura and her family pack their belongings and say goodbye to the family as they will be returning to Argentina.
 Felipe promises to call Irene when she gets home.
 In the car, Irene asks Alejandro why it was Paco who rescued her.
 He does not answer.
 As the car drives off, Mariana sits by herself in the town square.
-She calls over her husband, Fernando, and asks him to sit down.
+She calls over her husband, Fernando, and with a cold stare asks him to sit down because they "must talk".
 As the two begin to converse, the screen fades to white.